Arrays

 Complex or Composite data types represent Collections of data.
 The Complex data types of JavaScript are Array and Object.
 We'll dig much deeper into both of these data types later, but for now, let's learn how to construct them using Literal Notation.

 Objects are collections of data just like Arrays, but we can access data by name instead of sequence.
 All names are themselves arbitrary Strings that you're free to make up as you see fit.
-Let's try to re-write part of myArray
+Let's try to re-write part of myArray as an Object:

 const myObject = {